Username:

 Administrative License Suspension

-A law that allows the prompt suspension of a motorist’s driver’s license if charged with Driving Under the Influence (DUI), having a BAC above the prescribed limit of 0.08%, or if a driver refuses to take a roadside blood or breath test.
-The license can therefore be suspended before adjudication of the DUI charge.
+A law that allows the prompt suspension of a motorist’s driver’s license if arrested for Driving Under the Influence (DUI), and having a BAC above the prescribed limit of 0.08%, or if a driver refuses to take a chemical test

 ALS (Administrative License Suspension)